TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 The DS-Team decided to go further and build up a reliable recommendation system which we will point out final cat recommendations whenever a potential adopter runs through the defined questionnaire.
-For that we tried several approaches to find the right one for our project case.
+For that, we tried several approaches to find the right one for our project case.
 We did a regression analysis as well as a k-nearest neighbor attempt to figure out which will fits the best.
-By doing so we faced a couple of roadblocks and obstacles.
+By doing so, we faced a couple of roadblocks and obstacles.
 It turned out that a recommendation systems based on a correlation analysis fits the best for our data set and returns the best results.

-The commendation goes hand in hand with a proper machine learning algorithm.
+Despite we tried a couple of machine learning methods (e.g. kNN, decision-tree etc.) to build a reliable recommender the DS-Team decided to focus on correlation based method because the initial results were more promising to the teammates.
+Nevertheless we also tried to use a "Jaccard-Distance Method" as an alternative - which will be shown in detail further in the blog.
+We started our correlation-based recommender by a with a deep brainstorming and discussion process to define what information is required and how we should conceptualize it.

 The Idea was that user input (personality test answers) and the system recommends his matching cats.
 Since our users don't have any prior preferences towards cats ("USER COLD START PROBLEM") we have to start with this:

 Version 1

-1. Finding **nearset user**: the system takes user input (personality test answers) then finds the nearest user (the most similar one) from our Data Set.
+1. Finding **nearest user**: the system takes user input (personality test answers) then finds the nearest user (the most similar one) from our Data Set.
 For better predictions : we filtered out users with satisfaction level blow 0.8.
 2. We get the nearest user - **Connected Cat** (from the Data Set)